Xc banner image

 Renderings

-Once you have prepared your data, you will execute the export-structure.ps1 script.
-You should see console logs identifying successes and failures as the script runs.
+After preparing the data, execute the export-structure.ps1 script.
+The console will display logs identifying successes and failures as the script runs.

-• Pages: one entry per page template, including simplified field metadata
+• Pages: One entry per page template with simplified field metadata

-• PageDesigns: page designs with their partial designs and the renderings parsed from layout XML
+• PageDesigns: Page designs with partial designs and parsed renderings

 Step 3: Source Data Extraction

-To verify your handler installation worked, visit https://your-sitecoreinstance/sitecore/admin/ExtractorHandler.ashx?acti on=getallsitenames.
-You should receive the list of sites for your instance.
+You should receive a list of sites from your Sitecore instance.

 Developer Tip

-To view the output json objects from the extractor, add a custom log function to the ExtractorHandler.ashx and log the pageObject at the end of the “ParseHTML” function on line 294.
+To inspect extractor JSON output, add a custom log function in ExtractorHandler.ashx and log the pageObject at the end of the ParseHTML function.

 Step 4: Page Grouping